Improbable-AI/Stubborn/README.md

 ### Test setup
 To verify that the data is setup correctly, run:
 ```
-TODO: add a script that build docker and run it
+sh remote_submission_run.sh
 ```

-The pre-trained model should get 0.267 Success, 0.136 SPL and 4.121 DTG.
+The agent should get 0.233 Success, 0.139 SPL and 4.301 DTG.

-## Cite as
-TODO: make our own

-### Bibtex:
-TODO

 ## Related Projects
 - This project builds on the [Goal-Oriented Semantic Policy](https://devendrachaplot.github.io/projects/semantic-exploration) paper.
 - Rednet Object Segmentation Model is trained by Joel Ye et. al at https://joel99.github.io/objectnav/.
--